Skip to main content

 Yes, you can use GTM (Google Tag Manager) to inject the Upfluence Script.
 However, if GTM does not inject the script in the correct place, it may fail to work as intended.

 2. Regarding tracking of UTM, are there any cookies' exemptions?
-Are we able to track a sales even if the visitor didn't accept the cookies?
+Are we able to track sales even if the visitor didn't accept the cookies?

 Upfluence's Agnostic Sales Tracking (AST) operates with multiple tracking systems to make sure we are not missing conversions: